 How to: dry your clothes in a flash (without a tumble dryer)

-Use a high spin on your washing machine
+Using a high spin on your washing machine

-Two towel tricks
+Two towel tricks to remove excess water

 Once your clothes are out of the washing machine, try one (or both!) of these towel tricks to remove even more moisture: